 Which one to choose?

 A medical graduate can choose from a wide range of specialisations for the MBA programme.
-There are specialisations that are specific to the healthcare sector if someone wishes to pursue a career in the same field.
+Some specialisations are specific to the healthcare sector if someone wishes to pursue a career in the same field.
 Also, there are multiple other programmes to choose from.

 Here are some MBA specialisations that are specially crafted for healthcare professionals: